M-Harrington/Research-Computing-Instruction/README.md

 Current lessons include:

+- Intro to ML for social science research using Sklearn
-- Intro to ML for scientific research using Sklearn
+- Intro to ML for social science research using Sklearn (short)

 - Upcoming: Intro to Latex